deltachat/deltachat-pages/es/help.md

-Both for protecting against metadata-collecting e-mail servers as well as against the threat of device seizure we recommend to use a Delta Chat optimized [e-mail server instance](https://delta.chat/serverguide) to create pseudonymous temporary accounts through QR-code scans.
+Both for protecting against metadata-collecting e-mail servers as well as against the threat of device seizure we recommend to use a [chatmail server](https://delta.chat/chatmail) to create pseudonymous temporary profiles through QR-code scans.
-Note that Delta Chat apps on all platforms support multiple accounts so you can easily use action-specific "1-week" or "1-month" accounts next to your "main" account with the knowledge that all temporary account data, along with all metadata, will be deleted.
+Note that Delta Chat apps on all platforms support multiple profiles so you can easily use situation-specific profiles next to your "main" profile with the knowledge that all their data, along with all metadata, will be deleted.
-Moreover, if a device is seized then contacts using temporary e-mail accounts can not be identified easily, as compared to messengers which reveal phone numbers in chat groups which in turn are often associated with legal identities.
+Moreover, if a device is seized then contacts using temporary profiles can not be identified easily, as compared to messengers which reveal phone numbers in chat groups which in turn are often associated with legal identities.